thiagokokada/graalvm-nix/README.md

 you want to use `native-image --static --libc=musl`.
 Otherwise both variations should be equal.
 You should use non-musl variations on macOS.

+## Example

+See [this PR](https://github.com/thiagokokada/babashka/pull/1) for an example on how to use this repository to compile GraalVM applications.

 ## Known issues

 `musl` variations must have the `--libc=musl` flag passed to `native-image`,